clayruh/ph3-orm-mock-vampires/README.md

-# Phase 3 ORM Challenge - NAME GOES HERE
+# Phase 3 ORM Challenge - Vampires

 For this mock challenge, we'll be working with a domain for tracking vampires and the castles they inhabit.